Guide

 Raise a constrained operating capacity by 10%.
 Targets the top bottleneck or the first capacity constraint.

 Increase available budget by 10%.
-Shows how much throughput the extra funding unlocks.
+Shows the modeled throughput change from the additional funding.

 Reduce the minimum delivery requirement by 10%.
 Useful when the current target is infeasible.